| Container {container} | R Documentation |

 Returns

-if the Container
+TRUE if the Container is empty else FALSE.

 Method length()

-Number of elements of the Container
+Number of elements of the Container.

 Usage